-First international research workshop on Quality Infrastructure (QI)
+First International Research Workshop on Quality Infrastructure (QI)

 The interaction of QA, QM and QI